streamaserver/streama/README.md

 # streama
 Ever had a huge bookshelf full of shows and movies?
 Ever wanted to digitalize them, but didn't have a good way of organizing the files?
 Worry no more!
 Streama is your own personal netflix for just such a purpose!

+##### getting started
+Super simple setup:
+- on a windows, run grailsw.bat run-war
+- on a unix-system, run ./grailsw run-war

 ## The Application